This post discusses whether it is appropriate to publish a conference paper as a journal article or book chapter.

 A final thing to consider when thinking about publishing a presentation as a journal article is whether the new publication adds to the body of scholarly knowledge.
 Sometimes (but not very often), it may actually be useful to re-publish a conference paper as a journal article with no changes at all.
 This may be the case with obscure or regional conferences, or conferences that only publish their proceedings in a limited number of print volumes.
 In such a case, an argument could be made that the new publication helps to make the findings available to a wider readership, although institutional and disciplinary repositories are usually a better alternative (Here’s a list of such repositories, in case you’re interested).

 A far more compelling argument in favour of a new publication can be made when the journal article is an expanded, more fully developed, or more refined version of the conference paper.
 At minimum, the text will have to be adjusted to meet the needs of the journal’s readership, and any changes that highlight different aspects of the study may be of scholarly value.
 Another thing to remember is that conference papers tend to be shorter and more focused than journal articles.
 For instance, when presenting at a conference, we sometimes avoid lengthy literature reviews, assuming that the audience will be familiar with the state-of-the-art.
-Also, the time limit of a conference presentation means that we we often have to be selective about how much data we can present.
+Also, the time limit of a conference presentation means that we often have to be selective about how much data we can present.
 A journal article could address these shortcomings by presenting a fuller argument in proper context.
 Finally, it is quite common for our thinking to develop in response to the discussion that the conference paper generated.
 Journal articles that grow out of conference presentations (rather than merely repeat the same content) are a welcome addition to the literature.

 In summary…